Yohannes-Tigistu/2025-project-phase-mobile-tasks/mobile/Yohannes Tigistu/ecommerce_app/README.md

 For a detailed explanation, see `ARCHITECTURE.md` in the project root.

-## How to Update Documentation

-1. Edit the `README.md` or `ARCHITECTURE.md` file in the root directory
-2. Add or update sections as needed
-3. Commit and push your changes to GitHub:

-    ```sh
-    git add README.md ARCHITECTURE.md
-    git commit -m "Update architecture and data flow documentation"
-    git push
-    ```

----

-# task Domain layer refactoring
-    completed domain layer refactoring :

-        create_new_product_usecase: for creating new products
-        delete_product_usecase: for deleting products
-        update_product_usecase: for updating products
-        view_all_products_usecase: for viewing a list of all products
-        view_specific_product_usecase: for viewing a prodcut with a specific id

 ## Getting Started

 This project is a starting point for a Flutter application.